 And on that note: do you make your hot chocolate with milk or water?
 I used to, while in the depth of my eating disorder (read about it here) that I would only make my hot chocolate for my kids with water.
 Mostly because if I should happen to have a sip, there would be fewer calories in it.

 But now, a few years into recovery, we are all appreciating a bit more food freedom around here and that means making hot chocolate with milk.
 It really does add that extra level of yum, right?!
 So the next time the forecast looks a tad bit wintery, get out your hot chocolate mix and marshmallows and bake up this totally delicious Mint Hot Chocolate cake and let it warm you from the inside out!

-In the bowl of a stand mixer add in all the dry ingredients and give a quick whisk together.
+In the bowl of a stand mixer add all the dry ingredients and give a quick whisk together.

 Pour in the vinegar and mix until fully incorporated.
-Be careful to not over mix the batter at this stage.
+Be careful not to over-mix the batter at this stage.

 Divide the cake batter between the prepared pans and bake for 25-30 minutes or until a toothpick comes out with a few crumbs.

 Cool in the pans for 10 minutes and then invert on a cooling rack to fully cool.